oznogon/gattaibushido-public/rules/05_coach.md

 1. Quick Explanation
 2. Establishment Questions
 3. Character Creation
-4. Deal Hands and Create the Deck
+4. Draw Hands and Create the Decks
 5. Set the Stage
 6. PLAY!
 7. ...and bring to a Conclusion